Connective Tissue Diseases

-There are several different types of connective tissue diseases.
-They can be inherited or caused by environmental factors.
+There are more than 200 different types of connective tissue diseases.
+They may be inherited, caused by environmental factors, or most often, are of unknown cause.
 Connective tissue diseases include, but are not limited to:

 - Scleroderma: An autoimmune condition that causes scar tissue to form in the skin, internal organs (including the GI tract), and small blood vessels.
 It affects women three times more often than men throughout life, occurring at a rate of 15 times greater for women during childbearing years.

-- Granulomatosis with polyangiitis (GPA), formerly called Wegener’s granulomatosis: A form of vasculitis (inflammation of the blood vessels) that affects the nose, lungs, kidneys, and other organs.
+- Granulomatosis with Polyangiitis (GPA, formerly called Wegener’s): A form of vasculitis (inflammation of the blood vessels) that affects the nose, lungs, kidneys and other organs.

-- Systemic lupus erythematosus lupus (SLE): A disease that can cause inflammation of the connective tissue in every organ of the body, from the brain, skin, blood, to the lungs.
-It is nine times more common in women than in men.
+- Systemic Lupus Erythematosus (SLE): A disease that can cause inflammation of the connective tissue in every organ of the body, from the brain, skin, blood, to the lungs.
+It’s nine times more common in women than in men.

-- Microscopic polyangiitis: An autoimmune disease that affects cells in blood vessels in organs throughout the body.
+- Microscopic Polyangiitis (MPA): An autoimmune disease that affects cells in blood vessels in organs throughout the body.
 This is a rare condition.

 - Polymyositis/dermatomyositis: A disease characterized by inflammation and degeneration of the muscles.
-When the condition also affects the skin, it is called dermatomyositis.
+When the condition also affects the skin, it’s called dermatomyositis.